No. 11 Group RAF: Inter-war years

 The next incarnation of the Group occurred on 22 August 1918 when it was formed as part of the North-Western Area.
 On 6 February 1920, Group captain Ian Bonham-Carter took command and three months later, in May 1920, 11 Group was reduced in status to No. 11 Wing.
 The Group was reformed on 1 May 1936 as No. 11 (Fighter) Group by renaming Fighting Area.
 On 14 July 1936, 11 Group became the first RAF Fighter Command Group responsible for the air-defence of southern England, including London.

 Second World War, 1939 to 1945

 No.11 Group was organised with the Dowding System of fighter control.
 Group Headquarters was at Hillingdon House, located at RAF Uxbridge in the London Borough of Hillingdon.
 The Group operations room was underground in what is now known as the Battle of Britain Bunker.
 Commands were passed to the sector airfields, each of which was in charge of several airfields and fighter squadrons.
 The sector airfields were:

-The11 Group Operations Room in the "Battle of Britain Bunker" at RAF Uxbridge.
+The 11 Group Operations Room in the "Battle of Britain Bunker" at RAF Uxbridge.